 Homepage SEO is very important.
 Search engines start the crawling process from the homepage and follow up on any links from there.

 When it comes to keyword optimization, you should optimize your homepage for your main head keywords (even if their keyword difficulty is very high).

 The reason is that you want to make it clear to both crawlers and users, what your website is all about.

 2. Create a separate page for each of your main keywords

-Let’s say that your company sells services (like my company), you need to create a page for each of your services, each page to be optimized for the main keyword.
+Let’s say that your company sells services, you need to create a page for each of your services, each page to be optimized for the main keyword.

 3. Create pieces of content to target long-tail keywords

 Once you are done with the main keywords, it’s time to utilize the power of blogging and start creating content targeting long-tail keywords.